 The Advanced Clean Fleets regulation, adopted in 2023, applies to government and large emission.
-For local governments such as Contra Costa County, at least 50 percent of new vehicle purchases must be zero-emission starting in 2024, increasing to 100 percent in 2027.
+For local governments such as Contra Costa County, at least 50 percent of new

 Strategy TR-2 Actions:

 - Require new County vehicles to be zero-emission to the extent a viable vehicle is available on the market, that charging or zero-emission fueling equipment is conveniently located where the vehicle will be stored, and as required by the Advanced Clean Fleet regulations, with the goal that all County vehicles will be zero-emission by 2035. - Install electric vehicle charging equipment and other infrastructure needed to support the transition to a zero-emission County fleet at County facilities.
 Consider the appropriate locations, number, and capacity of infrastructure to facilitate the transition of the County fleet to zero-emission vehicles. - Provide incentives for zero-emission vehicles in partnership with MCE, BAAQMD, and other agencies.